vroad/kubeadm-aws/README.md

 - ssh to kube master and run something: `ssh ubuntu@$(terraform output master_dns) -i k8s-test`
 - Done!

+### TODO

+* Remove need ECRReadOnly Instance Profile to be pre-created
+* Fix lack of tags on master nodes.
+Seems to be an issue with plain AWS spot requests.

 ### About

 Built by UPMC Enterprises in Pittsburgh, PA. http://enterprises.upmc.com/